POtOSoftware/GCQuickCopy/README.md

 Just drag the ISO you wish to copy over the .exe (grab it from Releases), then input the drive letter you wish to copy to!

-It's meant to be used on a flash drive with the standard RVLoader file structure where the destination is just `X:/games/GCGAME/game.iso`
+It's meant to be used on a flash drive with the standard 'ol `X:/games/Game Title/game.iso` file path format

 Oh!
 And if the iso you're copying over is the 2nd disc, be sure to type Y at the `Is this the 2nd disc?` prompt!
 Or else it would overwrite disc 1! (if you copied disc 1 first)